-\paragraph{The average discount ratio.} Figure~\ref{fig:delta_avg} shows $\Delta_n^{average}$ as a function of the number of users, $n$.
-As can be seen from the graph, $\Delta_n^{average}$ behaves very similarly for all the tested distributions.
-In particular, as stated in the first part of Conjecture~\ref{con:delta_goes_to_zero}, $\Delta_n^{average}$ decreases linearly with the number of users for all distributions, even those with an infinite and unbounded support size.
+Figure~\ref{fig:delta_avg} shows that $\Delta_n^{average}$ behaves almost identically for all tested distributions.
+In particular, as stated in the first part of Conjecture~\ref{con:delta_goes_to_zero}, $\Delta_n^{average}$ decreases linearly with the number of bids $n$ and for all distributions, even those with an infinite and unbounded support size.

-\paragraph{The maximal discount ratio.} Figure~\ref{fig:delta_max} shows $\Delta_n^{max}$ as a function $n$.
-As can be seen from the graph, $\Delta_n^{max}$ behaves differently for some of the tested distributions.
-For the uniform distribution, $\Delta_n^{max}$ decreases linearly with the number of users, supporting the second part of Conjecture~\ref{con:delta_goes_to_zero}.
+Figure~\ref{fig:delta_max} shows that $\Delta_n^{max}$ behaves differently for some of the tested distributions.
+For the uniform distribution, $\Delta_n^{max}$ decreases linearly with the number of bids, supporting the second part of Conjecture~\ref{con:delta_goes_to_zero}.
 The half normal distribution behaves similarly (even though it is not bounded).
 For the inverse distribution, $\Delta_n^{max}$ does not seem to decrease with the number of users, and we believe that this is in fact an example that supports the third part of Conjecture~\ref{con:delta_goes_to_zero}.

-The three Bitcoin distributions behave as follows: the log of sum decreases fastest, the square root of sum decreases in a slower fashion, and the sum decreases in the slowest fashion.
-For example, when the number of players $n=2048$ (which is roughly the current Bitcoin block-size), the typical maximal discount factor is about of $0.2\%, 5\%, 19\%$ for the three distributions, respectively.
-When $n=2^17 \approx 130,000$, the typical maximal discount factor is about $0.0007\%, 0.05\%, 1\%$.
+The three Bitcoin distributions behave as follows: the log of the sum decreases the fastest, the square root of the sum decreases more slowly, and the sum decreases the slowest.
+For example, for $n=2048$ (roughly the current Bitcoin block-size), $\Delta_n^{max}$ is about $0.2\%, 5\%,$ and $19\%$ for the three distributions, respectively.
+When $n=2^{17} \approx 130,000$, $\Delta_n^{max}$ is about $0.0007\%, 0.05\%,$ and $1\%$.